rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 ### [ogmo3]

 [ogmo3] is a Rust crate for parsing projects and levels created with [Ogmo Editor 3].
 It is loosely modeled after `ogmo-3-lib`, the Haxe reference implementation of an Ogmo level parser.

-This month, it was released onto crates.io for the first time, and a [full example][ogmo3-sample] was added, showing how a simple project can be loaded into a game engine.
+This month, it was released onto crates.io for the first time, and a [full example][ogmo3-sample] was added, showing how a simple project can be loadedinto a game engine.

 [ogmo3]: https://github.com/17cupsofcoffee/ogmo3
 [Ogmo Editor 3]: https://ogmo-editor-3.github.io/